martinskruze/martinskruze.github.io/does_arel_work_in_rails_7.md

 ![Database structure](/files/does_arel_work_in_rails_7/database_structure.png)

-All the tables have their own appropriate models: User, Article and Comment.
+All the tables have their own appropriate models: Application::User, Application::Article and Application::Comment (I added Application namespace in order to make them in different, mountable folder).
 I added some data, you can see in the seed file.
 And there are tests covering it.

 ## Where I can play with code